leoniemclaughlin7/Vincent-Van-Gogh/README.md

 #### Artist Timeline

-* The artist timeline is a responsive scrollable horizontal feature that gives the user more information releating to Vincent Van Gogh's life and events that happens in his life.
+* The artist timeline is a responsive scrollable horizontal feature that gives the user more information relating to Vincent Van Gogh's life and events that happens in his life.

 <img src="assets/images/readme-images/artist-timeline.png">